Skell87/Skell87.github.io/index.md

 ## What methods do i use to get unstuck?
    <p> When Im stuck, I look at the clock and note the time.
 I try to look over my code or google my problem to see if there are errors or get inspiration.
 If i find a useful solution I'll try it and see if it works.
 I iterate a couple of times and if I still havent succeeded, then I take a break, come back and ask an instructor.
 The key is to take it slow, be thorough and code efficiently. efficiency doesnt mean fast, it means methodical.
 Ive found that i can eliminate most issues i have if I am able to slow down and make sure its right the first time.
 An added benefit to going slow is that if you run into an issue, its probably a real issue, not a silly mistake... most of the time.</p>

+***

+# Awesome Inc. Bootcamp Week 3.

+## What are your thoughts about the roles HTML, CSS, and JavaScript play in the process of rendering content and providing a user experience?
+   <P>So far in my learning journey and experience, I can say that HTML, CSS, and JS really seem to be powerful tools compared to more streamlined web content programs.
+To me the comparison is, as having an entire workshop filled with every woodworking tool and resource you would ever need compared to having an Ikea kit.
+Although that may be a too simple comparison.
+By learning these 3 languages, not only does it provide a platform of experience for learning other languages, but they allow us to have the power to make anything and if necessary, make the tools to make anything.</P>

+## What are some objects that your blog incorporates?
+   <p> My blog at this writing is pretty spartan.
+I have an image on the first post, that is considered an object.
+Its some element in my page that encapsulates data and behavior.</p>